abpframework/abp/docs/en/Migration-Guides/Abp-8_0.md

 ## Use NoTracking for readonly repositories for EF core.

-ABP Framework provides read-only [repository](Repositories.md) interfaces (`IReadOnlyRepository<...>` or `IReadOnlyBasicRepository<...>`) to explicitly indicate that your purpose is to query data, but not change it.
+In this version, ABP Framework provides read-only [repository](Repositories.md) interfaces (`IReadOnlyRepository<...>` or `IReadOnlyBasicRepository<...>`) to explicitly indicate that your purpose is to query data, but not change it.
 If so, you can inject these interfaces into your services.

 Entity Framework Core read-only repository implementation uses [EF Core's No-Tracking feature](https://learn.microsoft.com/en-us/ef/core/querying/tracking#no-tracking-queries).
 That means the entities returned from the repository will not be tracked by the EF Core [change tracker](https://learn.microsoft.com/en-us/ef/core/change-tracking/), because it is expected that you won't update entities queried from a read-only repository.